House Democrats release new documents from indicted Giuliani associate

 Washington — House Democrats released a trove of documents from an indicted businessman who helped Rudy Giuliani in his campaign to pressure Ukraine, including previously undisclosed handwritten notes and a letter Giuliani addressed to the Ukrainian president-elect requesting a meeting shortly before his inauguration.

-Lev Parnas, a Ukrainian-born U.S. citizen, was indicted on campaign finance charges in October at the height of the House impeachment inquiry.
-He quickly offered to cooperate with congressional investigators and recently received permission to hand over his records to the House Intelligence Committee.
+Lev Parnas, a Ukrainian-born U.S. citizen, was indicted on campaign finance charges along with another associate in October at the height of the House impeachment inquiry.
+He soon offered to cooperate with congressional investigators and recently received permission from a judge to hand over his records to the House Intelligence Committee.

 Chairman Adam Schiff sent the material to Judiciary Committee Chairman Jerry Nadler on two flash drives, writing in a letter that the Intelligence Committee "continues to receive and review potentially relevant evidence" in its investigation into President Trump's dealings with Ukraine.

-The new documents come to light as the Senate prepares to open Mr. Trump's impeachment trial, and Democrats could attempt to admit the records as additional evidence.
+The new documents come to light as the Senate prepares to open Mr. Trump's impeachment trial, and could bolster Democrats' arguments for admit new evidence and hearing from additional witnesses.

 The three committees that led the initial phases of the probe released select material from what they called a "voluminous record of data" gleaned primarily from Parnas' cell phones.